 Wakefield’s co-authors included specialist physicians in psychiatry, histopathology, radiology and gastroenterology.
 After carefully documenting their research findings in the paper, the investigators cautiously concluded: “We have identified a chronic enterocolitis in children that may be related to neuropsychiatric dysfunction.
 In most cases, onset of symptoms was after measles, mumps, and rubella immunisation.
 Further investigations are needed to examine this syndrome and it’s possible relation to this vaccine.”

 Factcheck.org is, once again, fact-checked by Dr. Lyons-Weiler and their opinion-based claims are debunked.
 Problem #1 The first problem is that there ARE studies that have found links between vaccines and autism.
 Here’s a figure of the CDC schedule in 2015.
-Problem #2
+Problem #2 The second problem is two-fold: the studies that are alleged to have reported no association suffered miserably from low statistical power, they tested the wrong hypothesis..

 1. Contrary to popular belief, there is actually a great deal of compelling evidence linking vaccines to autism.
 For example, regressive autism always develops shortly after vaccination—but never before, something that cannot happen unless one causes the other.
 Likewise, there is a significant amount of evidence correlating vaccine uptake with autism rates.